In essence, and after many tests as to what would yield the best quality, I did the following:

 Since I ended up with about 60 sequences or so, one for each chapters of the book, I had to come up with a solution that would let me send them to Media Encoder all at once.
 Having to press CMD+M (or using File – Export) several times was just way too time consuming.
 Besides, perhaps I needed another format for something else – then what?

-Although File – Export – Media only ever accepts a single fine, I did manage to come up with a way to send multiple timelines over to Media Encoder in one fair swoop.
+Although File – Export – Media only ever accepts a single file, I did manage to come up with a way to send multiple timelines over to Media Encoder in one fair swoop.
 It’s a tad complex to explain, so I’ve dedicated another full article on how to do that.
 Check it out if you’re interested.